 Things to do in Bryant Park in NYC

-Bryant Park is one of the busiest public spaces in New York.
+Bryant Park is one of the busiest public spaces in New York and one of the best things to do in Manhattan.
 It is centrally located in the heart of Manhattan and completely surrounded by skyscrapers.
 Only a block away from Times Square and adjacent to the New York Public Library, you will find it at the intersection of 42nd and Sixth Avenue.

 The 9,603-acres are a popular resting spot for visitors and locals.
 In fact, more than 12 million people visit Bryant Park in New York each year.
 However, Bryant Park is not only a park to relax.
 Did you know that there are year-round seasonal events in Bryant Park, taking place on and around its lawn?
 The programming is privately funded and free to visitors.